sarimaleem/urdu-music-paper/notes.md

 Poetry had to change form the form of the mughal aristocracy to a more modern form that took away "over-reliance on ornate and exaggerated forms of expression (familiar to the Orientalist depiction of Mughal rulers as decadent and effete)"
+# Data on modern pakistanis listening to music

+large amount of pakistanis listen to music as opposed to playing it which is in direct contrast to western civilization

+However, although pakistnis like traditional type music like ghazals and whatnot, wester pop music is very popular as well

+*however*, other forms of music are not popular such as reggae/soul.
+Speaks to the marketing of this music to this demographic perhaps?

+Music does conform to gender stereotype, aka Girls would rather chat with parents, cook, than listen to music but not do "boyish" things like play computer games.

+Culturally, creating music/playing music is more ingrained and Pakistanis would only do so for purely internal reasons as opposed to factors like cultural pressure, of which basically non exists.

+pakistani music is being "westernized"